 These are the tasks we tend to do the most.
 The “feel good” activities — the fluff which masks the real work.
 Usually, they have very little to do with making any progress.

 Many industries prosper around these activities.
 It’s the apparent honey pot for the naive and lazy.

 - “Learn how to pick up a girl without washing yourself”

 - “Learn in your sleep”

 - “Lose weight by eating Tacos and marshmallows”.

 Sure, it’s motivating.
-And it’s a nice past-time to have.
+And it’s a pleasant past-time to have.
 But it isn’t nearly as effective as a lot of other activities.
-Like speaking for instance.
+Like speaking, for instance.
 Other, almost evergreen and legendary language learning methods which allow an individual to achieve fluency include:

 - “Learning by listening”